salsita/prism/docs/gif-viewer/shaping-model.md

-## Shaping out initial Model
+## Defining the Initial Model

-Shape of the model is fairly simple, it needs just two fields `topic` and `gifUrl` and because we want to be able to configure topic externally we'll turn our initial model into init function which can be parametrized.
-See that `init` is a function which returns a Generator function.
-The reason we did it this way is that `Updater` takes Generator function as argument and internally calls the function without arguments, so we need to pass those arguments in closure.
-In Functional Programming this is quite often technique and it's called [thunk function](https://en.wikipedia.org/wiki/Thunk).
+The shape of the Model is fairly simple: it needs just two fields, `topic` and `gifUrl`.
+Because we want to be able to configure the topic externally, we'll create our initial model with a parametrizable `init` function.
+Note that `init` is a function which returns a Generator function.
+The reason we did it this way is that `Updater` takes a Generator function as an argument and internally calls the function without parameters, so we need to pass those arguments in a closure.
+(In Functional Programming this is a common technique called a [thunk function](https://en.wikipedia.org/wiki/Thunk).)

 ```javascript
 import { Updater, Matchers } from 'redux-elm';